 The game begins with each team taking turns to throw a dart.
 Nearest to the bullseye throws first.
-Each team starts with 801 points on the board.
+Each player starting with 801 points.

-Each player will throw three darts.
-The total points scored are deducted from 801 at the end of each round.
+Each player then takes turns to throw three darts, with the total points scored deducted from 801 at the end of each round.
 This continues until a team reaches zero, with the final dart scoring a double.

 What Happens If You Go Over 801?

-If a player exceeds 801 points, this player goes ‘bust.’
+If a player exceeds 801 points, this is known as a ‘bust.’
 Once a ‘bust’ has occurred, the round will immediately end.
-The score will remain the same, with no points deducted until the next round.
+The score will remain the same, with no points deducted from that round.

-Hopefully, this simple guide has given you a bit of insight into how to play 801 darts.
+Hopefully, this simple guide has given you all you need to know about playing 801 darts.